Armanidrisi/react-native-firebase/README.md

 ## 📧 Contact

-If you have any questions or feedback, feel free to contact me at [email address].
+If you have any questions or feedback, feel free to contact me at idrisiarman19@gmail.com.